bitextor/pdf-extract/README.md

 > These rules can become very complex depending on the language.
 Many rules are quite simple at a basic level, but depending on the layout of the page (i.e. indentations around a shape), the joins can be difficult.
 At present it is recommended to use the `top` and `left` attributes to handle indentation related rules and other similar complexities outside of PDFExtract.
 Future versions will look to use machine learning models to assist in more ambigious join decisions.
 Future versions will also support the use of LanguageID technology at a line level to support multiple languages in a single PDF document.
 This is out of scope for the time being.

 ## TODO
-The below list is a set of features planned for future
+The below list is a set of features planned for future:
 - Right-to-left languages.
   - This code is untested on right-to-left languages and may need to be modified to support languages such as Arabic.
 - Autodetect language.